 It probably won’t solve your whole problem with the 10% withholding cap in place, but it will defray somewhat the impact of those benefits being included in your income come April.
 Ask for Form W-4V, fill it out, and file it with your unemployment office.

-You can also still make a couple of quarterly estimated tax payments if you have the money.
-There are two payment dates left for the 2020 tax year: Sept.
-15, 2020, and Jan.
-15, 2021.
-No additional penalties and interest will begin if you can catch up by these dates, although you might still be hit for some interest and penalties that accrued prior to the time you caught up.
+You might also still be able to make an estimated tax payment if you have the money available.
+The last estimated payment deadline for the 2020 tax year is January 15, 2021.
+No additional penalties and interest will begin if you can catch up by this date, although you might still be hit for some interest and penalties that accrued prior to the time you caught up.

 The Bottom Line

-Many Americans find themselves in a position now where they need every cent of those unemployment checks for living expenses.
+Many Americans find themselves in a position where they still need every cent of those unemployment checks for living expenses.
 There’s no money left to send to the IRS for quarterly estimated tax payments.
-If that’s you, what should you do?
+You might still have options if this is the case.

 The IRS indicates that you might be better off borrowing money to settle your tax debt, but Capelli strongly recommended against this except as a last resort.